drob0362/java-ocp/chapter-13-concurrency/thread-safety.md

 ### Sync methods

 Adding the `synchronized` modifier to any instance method automatically provides thread safety to an object.
+This can be used with any object.

 ## Lock framework

 The lock framework comes into play, if the synchronized functionality is insufficient.
 You cannot, for example, check if a lock is available with synchronized.
+`Lock` is an interface, which an object must implement in order for it to be possible to lock it.

-The class which provides the lock functionality is the `Reentrant` lock.
+A class which provides the lock functionality is the `Reentrant` class.
+This class only allows to thread to hold a lock at any given time.

 The methods available to work with locks are: -